 - 1. The permittee shall report chronic toxicity results on DMRs in Chronic Toxicity Units (TUc).
-The TUc for DMR reporting shall be calculated as TUc= 100/NOEC. - 2.
+The TUc for DMR reporting shall be calculated as TUc = 100/NOEC. - 2.
 In addition to reporting WET results on DMRs, the permittee shall submit a copy of the full lab report(s) for all WET testing conducted during the monitoring period covered by the DMR.
 The lab report should report TUc as 100/NOEC and as 100/IC25.
-If the lab report does not contain any of the following items, then these must also be supplied in a separate attachment to the report: 1) sample collection and test initiation dates, 2) the results of the effluent analyses for all parameters required to be tested concurrently with WET testing as defined in Part I.A and B, Tables 1 and 2, and Part IV.A.3 of this permit, and 3) copies of completed "AZPDES Discharge Flow Records" for the months in the WET monitoring period. - 3.
+If the lab report does not contain any of the following items, then these must also be supplied in a separate attachment to the report: 1) sample collection and test initiation dates, 2) the results of the effluent analyses for all parameters required to be tested concurrently with WET testing as defined in Part I.A and B, Tables 1 and 2, and Part IV.A.3 of this permit. - 3.
 WET lab reports and any required additional attachments shall be submitted to ADEQ by the 28th day of the month following the end of the WET monitoring period, or upon request.

-PART V - SPECIAL CONDITIONS
+PART V. SPECIAL CONDITIONS

-A. Operation
+A. OPERATION